Undergraduate Course: Politics and International Relations 1B: The Global Dimension (PLIT08018)

 Take-home exam 50%«br /»

 ||We include non-assessed activities such as quizzes that provide formative feedback.

-Essay feedback will be returned within 15 days, to enable exam revision
+If submitted on time, essay feedback will be returned within 15 working days to enable exam revision.

 On completion of this course, the student will be able to: